Quantifying mandibular positioning error and simulated temporomandibular joint-space changes in patient-specific occlusal splints: Results

 Regions of reduced joint space are observed as shifts in the distance maps, indicating displacement of the condyle relative to the glenoid fossa.
 The difference maps highlight areas where joint space decreases when comparing measured configurations with planned ones.
 These changes are spatially non-uniform, indicating that transformation discrepancies propagate differently across joint regions.

-The analyzed splints correspond to different types of mandibular motion, including protrusion, lateral rotation, and mouth opening.
+The analysed splints correspond to different types of mandibular motion, including protrusion, lateral rotation, and mouth opening.
 Differences between these configurations are reflected in the spatial patterns of the distance maps.

-Overall, the results indicate that even relatively small discrepancies in transformation realization can lead to measurable changes in the spatial relationships within the temporomandibular joint.
+Overall, the results indicate that even relatively small discrepancies in transformation realisation can lead to measurable changes in the spatial relationships within the temporomandibular joint.